 Carefully place a bunny of your choice inside the Easter basket on top of the burlap feed sack.

 You might have to spruce the greenery back up just a bit.

-However, if you want a little extra embellishment you can nestle a few eggs in in the greenery.
+If you want a little extra embellishment you can nestle a few eggs in the greenery.

 I mean, honestly, it couldn’t be easier, right?

 I know sometimes seasonal decorating can feel overwhelming.
 Especially, when you see projects or photographs that seem “over the top,” “out of reach” or “not realistic” for the way you actually live.

 The thing is, creating a home for the people we love most is a process that can be both intentional and celebrated no matter what your style is or what season of life you find yourself in.